 - The local pharmacies have a far higher customer satisfaction level than the national chains and mail-order providers elsewhere.

-People have started to realize the pivotal role small businesses can have in making local communities and regions vibrant again.
+But people have started to realize the pivotal role small businesses can have in making local communities and regions vibrant again.
+For example:

 - Small businesses are more innovative and develop new products faster than large companies.